twilight-goose/Mapping-Stations/README.md

 ## Steps
 1. Create a new conda environment
 2. Using conda, install geopandas (a compatible version of pandas will install with geopandas)
+3. Check your pyproj version, and update it to pyproj 3.5.0 if necessary
-3. Change the file paths in "Loader.py" to match the location of your data
+4. Change the file paths in "Loader.py" to match the location of your data